10 Behavioral Interview Questions (With Sample Answers)

 Situation: Describe a situation in your work experience pertinent to the question.

-Result: What was the outcome of your action?
+Result: Summarize the outcome of your response.

-Sample behavioral interview questions and answers
+Behavioral interview questions with sample answers

 1. Give me an example of a time you had a conflict with a team member.
 How did you handle it?

-Example: "I had just started working as a member of the wait staff of Coppa's Restaurant when a customer at one of my tables ordered our special salad.
-She said she did not want peanuts because she is allergic to them, but I neglected to inform the kitchen staff.
+Example: "I had just started working as a member of the wait staff at Coppa's Restaurant when a customer at one of my tables ordered a salad.
+She said she wanted her peanuts removed because she's allergic to them, but I neglected to inform the kitchen staff.
 When I brought the dish out, she thankfully noticed the problem before she started eating.

 3. Describe an occasion when you had to manage your time to complete a task.
 How did you do it?